- Ph.D. Industrial Engineering (1982), Georgia Institute of Technology

-Jane Ammons is a professor emeritus in Stewart School of Industrial & Systems Engineering at Georgia Tech Georgia Tech.
+Jane Ammons is a professor emeritus in Stewart School of Industrial and Systems Engineering at Georgia Tech Georgia Tech.
 She previously served as the H. Milton and Carolyn J. Stewart School Chair from 2011 to 2014.

 Her areas of expertise include supply chain engineering with a special interest in developing closed loop, environmentally sustainable systems.
 Dr. Ammons has published numerous scholarly articles and book chapters, and she and her students have won several research awards.
 Dr. Ammons has served as the President of the Institute of Industrial Engineers (IIE).
 She is a member of the Technical Committee for the Uganda: Millennium Science Initiative (MSI) Project co-financed by the World Bank.
 She serves as a Program Evaluator for ABET, the engineering education accreditation organization.